tashiad/capstone-sentiment-analysis-app-starter/README.md

 The user interface design is completely up to you.
 Feel free to use ChatGPT or another AI assistant to build the UI.

-Here are some examples of how your app may look like:
+Here are some examples of what your app may look like:

 #### Example 1: